 Parachute & Hammer Pants

-The influence of these styles can still be seen in modern harem pants, which maintain a similar aesthetic.
+The influence of parachute pants can still be seen in modern harem pants, which maintain a similar aesthetic.

 T-shirts

 Graphic tees and shirts with slogans became increasingly popular, allowing men to express their personalities and interests through clothing.
-The versatile and comfortable nature of t-shirts has ensured their lasting casual popularity.
+The variety of styles and the comfortable nature of T-shirts have ensured their lasting casual popularity with brands like Calvin Klein.

 Members Only Jackets